XBigTK13X/power-grid-automa/ANALYSIS.md

 Looking at the numbers, 2p and 3p are not great.
 2p has 10/21 for step 2 and end game.
 3p has 7 and 17 for end game.
 I do like that 3p and 4p have the same step 2 and end game triggers.
 That would be one less thing to balance (the automa's rate of gaining points).

 It might make sense to have a 1p and 2p deck, but I like keeping things simple and only needing a single deck.

+Maybe the automa has two stacks of plants.
+It a new purchase is higher, then it goes top the stack.
+Otherwise it goes bottom the stack.